 Tottenham Hotspur is one of the biggest clubs in England.
 They have had some great strikers over the years.
 These players have contributed massively to the legacy of the club.
-In this article, let us have a look at some of the greatest Tottenham Hotspur strikers ever.
+In this article, let us look at some of the greatest Tottenham Hotspur strikers ever.

 Based on the number of goals scored, scoring frequency, the importance of goals, impact on the team, dedication and consistency, here are the ten greatest Tottenham Hotspur strikers ever.